 Chris Manning is a Dallas-based guitarist, songwriter, and session player.
 As an artist with a wide variety of musical tastes, Chris' music remains difficult to categorize.
-Heavily influenced by rock heavyweights Jimi Hendrix, King's X, Deep Purple, Jimmy Page, Joe Satriani, and George Lynch as well as new age artist Craig Chaquico, Chris' style balances technique and melody.
+Heavily influenced by rock heavyweights Jimi Hendrix, King's X, Deep Purple, Jimmy Page, Joe Satriani, Bruce Kulick, and George Lynch as well as new age artist Craig Chaquico, Chris' style balances technique and melody.
 To date, he has released four guitar-oriented instrumental CD's spanning multiple genres and shared stages with Drowning Pool, George Lynch and Lynch Mob, Michael Schenker, Yngwie Malmsteen, Dokken, Stephen Pearcy (Ratt), and Dangerous Toys.
 He is also a founding member of The Zeppelin Project tribute band.

 Chris has many influences spanning multiple genres and styles from high-energy rock to laid back, acoustic based new age music.
 "Ritchie Blackmore (Deep Purple, Rainbow), Alex Lifeson (Rush), and Ace Frehley (Kiss) are some of my early influences.
 In fact, Blackmore remains one of my favorite guitarists because he has such a unique voice on the instrument and is one the pioneers of technical playing in hard rock music.
 His solos in 'Highway Star', 'Mistreated', and 'Burn' are among the greatest guitar solos of all time".